anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 ^^^^^^^^^^^^^

-Networks nodes are mainly used for L3 traffic management for overlay tenant network (see more detail in section Neutron).
+Networks nodes are mainly used for L3 traffic management for overlay tenant network (see more detail in Neutron section).

 -  BIOS requirements